nicolelorna/portfolio-site/README.md

 # portfolio-site
-This is a personal website portfolio site that showcases the few project i have made and what i am skilled at still not completed(still at work):rocket:
+This is a personal website portfolio site that showcases the few project i have made and what i am skilled at still not completed(still working at it):rocket:

 ## Status